 during the summer and snow skiing in the winter.

-Ms. Jacqueline C. Simon, President and CEO of JCS Ventures, a business development consultant group, and Founder of Transitions for Recovery and Re-Entry Program, Inc., received her Masters Degree in Pupil and Personnel Administration and Counseling and a Bachelor of Science in Community Corrections and a Bachelor of Arts, from San Jose State University.
+Ms. Jacqueline C. Simon, President and CEO of JCS Ventures, a business development consultant group, and Founder of Transitions for Mentorship and Life-Skills Re-Entry Program, Inc., received her Master’s Degree in Pupil and Personnel Administration and Counseling and a Bachelor of Science in Community Corrections and a Bachelor of Arts, from San Jose State University.
 In addition, Ms. Simon is credentialed and has received multiple Training and Certifications in the Cognitive Behavioral Approach to Motivational Interviewing/Assessment and Healthy Transitional Life Skills Development.

 Ms. Simon has provided administrative, educational, and support services to ex-offenders in the Federal Probation System, Monterey County Probation, Santa Clara Juvenile Hall & County Sheriffs' Dept., and the California Department of Corrections and Rehabilitation from 1979 to the present.
 She has worked with the Contra Costa Office of Education's Substance Abuse Treatment and Recovery (STAR) program for 5 years and generated the highest statewide graduation statistics of all Parolee Education STAR site locations for 52 months.
 Moreover, Ms. Simon was elected to the Board of Directors for The Community Alliance for Safety and Peace (CASP) and is an active supporter and member of the Monterey County Peace Officer Association.
-She is currently working with the Veterans Administration to develop a Veterans Drop in Center where she will teach "Life Skills" cognitive behavioral seminars.
+She is currently working with the American Legion to develop a Veteran’s and community outreach workshops where she will teach "Life Skills" and Mentorship seminars.

 Additionally, Ms. Simon is a service provider for the youth in Juvenile Hall & the Monterey County Juvenile Center, working with her brother, Gene Simons' Real Choices program, where she teaches life skills training, as well as, contributes mentor ship and entrepreneurship to the youth at risk.
 Ms. Simon gives these youths an opportunity to see their own potential, while building their social and team-building skills, irrefutably vital components to reduce criminal activity among the community and crucial to breaking the cycle of violence and gang involvement.

 Ms. Simon's understanding of and sensitivity to the wide range of needs held by individuals and organizations has been essential to her 28 years of experience and expertise.
-It has been apt to her title as elected official, as well, and has helped her keep the needs of the under served communities a priority in her agenda.
-Ms. Simon has used her knowledge and practice to buld a vision and that vision is emulated in Transitions Recover and Re-Entry Program, Inc.
+It has been apt to her title as elected official, as well, and has helped her keep the needs of the underserved communities a priority in her agenda.
+Ms. Simon has used her knowledge and practice to build a vision and that vision is emulated in Transitions Recover and Re-Entry Program, Inc.

-Ms. Simon is so very proud to say that, like her late father, Jack C. Simon, she has been an elected official with the North Monterey County Fire Protection District for the past 7 years and was re-elected on November 5th, 2013 for additional 4 year term.
+Ms. Simon is so very proud to say that, like her late father, Jack C. Simon, she has been an elected official with the North Monterey County Fire Protection District since 2007 and was re-elected in November 2018 for an additional 4-year term.